jetsonhacks/buildOpenCVTX1/README.md

 When running the OpenCV tests, currently several of the tests fail.

+With L4T 28.1, there is an issue with the stock install that does not allow the GStreamer examples to work.
+(9/4/17).
+The issue is discussed here: https://devtalk.nvidia.com/default/topic/1019986/jetson-tx1/getting-errors-in-using-onboard-camera-jetpack-3-1-/post/5203796/#5203796

 ## References

 Most of this information is derived from: